AUDITOR’S OVERVIEW

 1. Technician quote inconsistency.
 When techs quote the same repair at different prices depending on what the customer seems willing to pay, or simply from memory rather than a price book, the variation almost always skews low.
 An owner who audited technician quotes found the same job quoted at $340, $290, and $410 across three different techs.
 Two of those three quotes were leaving money on the table.
 Flat-rate pricing with a consistent book eliminates this variance.

 4. Market pricing pressure.
 In some local markets, there are competitors willing to win jobs at prices that compress the margin available to everyone.
-This is worth examining separately from your internal operations.
-If your local market has three or four aggressive low-price operators dominating the map pack, their pricing behavior affects your ability to hold margin on replacement and service work.
-Understanding your competitive position in your local market is part of diagnosing whether your margin problem is internal or external.
-That is exactly what the Built on Tenth Market Report is built to surface.
+If your local market has several aggressive low-price operators dominating the map pack, their pricing behavior affects your ability to hold margin on replacement and service work.

 What the Top Operators Do Differently